McHenry Outdoor Theater ready for summer season

 Moviegoers will see more new releases than the past two years offered.
 A lot more, he said.

-“Where we are at today is as close to normal or what the industry calls normal since before Covid in 2019,” Dehn said.
+“Where we are at today is as close to normal or what the industry calls normal since before COVID …,” Dehn said.

 What is normal for Dehn and the drive-in movie theater?
 A summer schedule full of blockbuster action movies and family-friendly films.